 The recent passage of the Tax Cuts and Jobs Act repealed the Section 199 deduction for tax years beginning after December 31, 2017.
 This presents taxpayers a limited opportunity to maximize the Section 199 deduction years open under the statute of limitations and prior to the repeal date.

 With an unrelenting busy season in addition to the intricacies associated with the calculation and substantiation of the R&D credit, taxpayers should discuss with their tax advisors the potential for making a Protective 280C(c)(3) election.

 About the Authors

-Paul McVoy – Director
+Paul McVoy – Principal

-Paul McVoy is a Director for KBKG’s R&D Tax Credit Consulting practice, overseeing the practice form our New York office.
+Paul McVoy is a Principal for KBKG’s R&D Tax Credit Consulting practice, overseeing the practice form our New York office.
 In this role, Paul devotes his time to consulting companies in maximizing their R&D tax credit claims.
 Prior to joining KBKG, Paul was a manager at a Big Four accounting firm out of the Philadelphia, San Diego, and Los Angeles offices. » Full Bio

-Jonathan Tucker – Director
+Jonathan Tucker – Principal

-Jonathan Tucker is a Director for KBKG’s R&D Tax Credit Consulting practice.
+Jonathan Tucker is a Principal for KBKG’s R&D Tax Credit Consulting practice.
 Based in Atlanta, GA, Jon has over fourteen years of experience providing federal business tax advisory services to clients in various industries including technology, manufacturing (including heavy, light, and paper and pulp), transportation, healthcare, retail and consumer products, hospitality, media and entertainment, financial, and other professional services industries. » Full Bio